Your Pay Monthly Mobile Agreement

 13. Important - your right to change your mind about the Equipment Agreement

-13.1 Unless we've said otherwise, if you purchase Equipment directly from us (rather than one of our distributors), you may return your Equipment to us once for a replacement or cancel the Equipment Agreement and Services Agreement within the 14 day Change-Your-Mind Period.
-This is in addition to any statutory or regulatory rights you may have.
+- 13.1 Unless we've said otherwise, if you purchase Equipment directly from us (rather than one of our distributors), you may return your Equipment to us once for a replacement or cancel the Equipment Agreement and Services Agreement within the 14 day Change-Your-Mind Period.
+This is in addition to any statutory rights you may have.
 You must return it either an O2 shop or through the methods described in our repair and returns policy.
-Check our Website, ask in an O2 shop or call customer services for details of our repair and returns policy.
+Check our Website, ask in an O2 shop or call customer service for details of our repair and returns policy.

 III - General Terms and Conditions